minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-newspaper-onion.md

 First I took one page from the newspaper and put some treats on top of it.
 Then I scrunched it and folded it and put more treats in between the layers.
 When I was done with previous page, I took another page and folded it on top of the previous and put the treats in between every layer.
 I started with the treats, so that the treats were hidden on the inside layers of the onion and I put the kibbles in the outer layers of the onion.

-When I had folded the whole newspaper I secured it with several rounds of maskingtape before I gave it to Miki.
+When I had folded the whole newspaper I secured it with several rounds of masking tape before I gave it to Miki.

 It took Miki about 10 to 15 minutes to get all the treats out of this onion.